MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/voice-channel-connect-existing-resource.md

     - **Filter to Event Types**: You can filter events for call recording, incoming calls, or SMS services.
         - To filter event types for recording services, select **Recording File Status Updated** in the list.
         - To filter event types for SMS services, select **SMS Received** and **SMS Delivery Report Received** in the list.
-        - To filter event types for SMS services, select **Incoming Call** in the list.
+        - To filter event types for incoming calls, select **Incoming Call** in the list.
     - **Endpoint Type**: Select **Web Hook** in the list.
     - **Endpoint**: Select **Select an endpoint**, and then enter the incoming call, recording, or SMS web hook endpoint from the Customer Service admin center.
 Go to **Channels** > **Phone Numbers** > **Advanced** > **Manage Azure Communication Services** to get the following web hook endpoints:
         - **Recording Web Hook Endpoint** to enable recording services.